Issyanofsky/devops/docker/README.md

 # Key Dockerfile Instactions

-  by default the docker file caled Dockefile.
+  by default the docker file called Dockefile.

   ## FROM